SugandhiKalansooriya/Todo-App-Spring-Boot/README.md

              spring.datasource.password
              and other application propertis if any.
 Run ToDoAppApplication.java file
-Check Rest Apis with postmon
+Check REST APIS with postmon

      * Register a User